cedadev/cc-summariser/README.md

 The most basic usage is as follows:
 ```
 compliance-checker -f json_new -o results.json --test <your test(s)> <dataset>...
-cc-summarizer results.json
+cc-summariser results.json
 ```

-For more options see the output of `cc-summarizer --help`:
+For more options see the output of `cc-summariser --help`:
 ```
-usage: cc-summarizer [-h] [-l FILE_LIMIT] [-f {text,json}] results_file
+usage: cc-summariser [-h] [-l FILE_LIMIT] [-f {text,json}] results_file

-Summarize the results compliance-checker run on multiple datasets
+Summarise the results compliance-checker run on multiple datasets

 positional arguments:
   results_file          File containing compliance-checker results in